-Machine and deep learning disciplines are generating a huge amount of interest in the technology field, and data science professionals who have the right skills in machine learning and deep learning will be well-positioned to excel in the coming years.
-Revenues for enterprise applications that leverage artificial intelligence (AI) technologies, including its sub-segments machine learning and deep learning, are projected to skyrocket more than 50% per year to $31 billion by 2025.
+Machine and deep learning disciplines are generating a huge amount of interest in the technology field, and data science professionals who have the right machine learning skills and deep learning skills will be well-positioned to excel in the coming years.
+Revenues for enterprise applications that leverage artificial intelligence (AI) technologies, including its sub-segments machine learning and deep learning, are projected to skyrocket more than 50 percent per year to $37.9 billion by 2024.
 Even Google’s CEO Sundar Pichai recently made the bold statement, “AI is probably the most important thing humanity has ever worked on.
 I think of it as something more profound than electricity or fire."
 Wow!
 Accenture research concurs that the impact of AI technologies on businesses is projected to increase labor productivity by up to 40 percent and could double economic growth rates by 2035 by changing the nature of work and creating new relationships between man and machine.

 The prospects for businesses that leverage AI are exciting, and companies are quickly ramping up their workforces to take full advantage of the benefits AI, deep learning, and machine learning will bring.
-The advanced skill sets needed to master these technologies are in growing demand, with the share of jobs requiring AI skillsets expanding 4.5x since 2013.
-Following is a quick overview of various technological skills, evolving job prospects, and market drivers that will personify this revolution in intelligent machine thinking.
+The advanced skill sets needed to master these technologies are in growing demand, with the share of jobs requiring AI skill sets expanding 4.5 times since 2013.
+The following is a quick overview of various technological skills, evolving job prospects, and market drivers that will personify this revolution in intelligent machine thinking.

 Want to accelerate your career?
 Gain expertise in Deep Learning, Python, NLP and a lot more with the Post Graduate Program in AI and Machine Learning with Purdue University collaborated with IBM.